-As part of the award, National Research Council (NRC) Research Associates are provided a budget to support travel for professional development and, in some cases, for relocation.
+As part of the award, NRC Research Associate Programs research associates are provided a budget to support travel for professional development and, in some cases, for relocation.
 All Associate travel, for which reimbursement is sought, must be approved in advance using a Travel Authorization (TA) form.
 Documenting estimated travel costs using a TA assures that Associate travel adheres to Federal Travel Regulations (FTR) and any other requirements, such as special Department of Defense travel rules.
 NRC RAP requires that you use Omega World Travel for both domestic and international travel.
 This will assure that your itinerary conforms to Federal Travel Regulations and will avoid the possibility of unallowable expenses.

-The Research Adviser, the Laboratory Program Representative or other designated official, and the NRC Program Administrator must endorse all TA requests, except for relocation.
+The research adviser, the laboratory program representative (LPR) or other designated official, and the NRC RAP program administrator must endorse all TA requests, except for relocation.
 This process assures that sufficient funds are available for your travel.
 Authorization for international travel also requires approval by the National Academies’ Office of Contracts and Grants.
-Travel Authorization forms should be submitted to your NRC Program Coordinator at least four weeks in advance for domestic travel and at least six weeks in advance for international travel.
+Travel Authorization forms should be submitted to RAPTravel@nas.edu at least four weeks in advance for domestic travel and at least six weeks in advance for international travel.

 When completing the TA, make sure that all required information and estimates of costs are entered as accurately as possible.
 Costs not entered on the TA may not be eligible for reimbursement later, when a Travel Expense Report is submitted.
 The following provides general guidance for completing the TA.
 Additional information may be found in the Research Associates’ Travel Guide or you may contact the Fellowships Office Travel Unit at (202) 334-2710 or email@example.com.

 Type of Travel, Purpose of Travel, Travel Dates and Itinerary